House Republicans Cancel Liz Cheney For Her Refusal to Lie

 House Republicans have officially removed Rep. Liz Cheney, taking the extraordinary step on Wednesday to formally strip the Wyoming Republican of her No. 3 position in the GOP conference following months of her continued and clear-eyed criticism of Donald Trump’s lies about the 2020 election.

-The outcome of the vote, conducted using a secret ballot during a closed-door meeting, was overwhelming and unsurprising.
+The outcome of the vote, conducted using a quick voice vote during a closed-door meeting, was overwhelming and unsurprising.

 “The ironic thing was it was to show unity," Rep. Adam Kinzinger (R-IL), a close ally, said after the vote.
 "It's a sad day."